amaranand/dss/README.md

 - **Stop loss applies after Stage 3** (i.e., when base position is fully active).
 - SL level is relative to the latest confirmation price/accumulation zone.
 - Recommended hard-cap: **do not let loss > 10%** from the latest accumulation zone (adjust to personal risk tolerance).
-- If using F&O, **hedge with put buys** (no call selling).
-Futures buys or call buys allowed; prefer buying hedges over selling options.
-- This is long-only — preserve upside unlimited.
+- F&O is not recommended due to long holding periods, large contract size, more capital (margin money), rollover costs, skills required for risk and capital management.
 ---

 ## 📤 Exit Strategy

+> This is long-only strategy — preserve upside unlimited.

 **Base positions (Stages 1–3):**
 - **Sell 50%** when daily RSI reaches **70** (partial profit booking).